version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 If you have any doubt about the relevance of your article, please ask me.

-Office hours are a great place for me to help you with this.
+Office hours are a great place for me to help you with library research.

 After you find an article, but before you write your review, you should sign-up for the review on the Canvas website in the appropriate Q&A thread.
 Check first to see that no one has already signed up for that article, and then post a message with the title of the article you will review.
 If two people review the same article, the person who signed up first gets credit.
 This is especially important if you are reviewing articles mentioned in the textbook.